 Dad will be 90 years old this October.
 He continues to be a kind and gentle spirit.
 In celebration of his special place in my life, I would like to share with you some of the many amazing details that I know and / or have experienced with my father.
 May sharing them with you bring the same joy that they have brought me over the years.

 - My dad bought his first plane when he was just 18 years old.
-He played poker and won enough money to buy and fly a used BT-13 and continued his card playing to pay for fuel and maintenance.
+He played poker and won enough money to buy and fly a used BT-13 and continued his card-playing to pay for fuel and maintenance.
+Back then you couldn’t play poker on sites like kiss918 2021.
+I know that will be obvious to most but some of my youngest readers have very little concept of the world in the pre-digital age!
 It was honestly his continued success that got me first started on poker and then various other casino games such as the myriad of options you have on sites similar to www.paybyphonebillcasino.uk and others.
+When getting started with playing on such sites, you’ve got to ask yourself some key questions first to ensure that you’re making the right choice by using them, like ‘are these games fair to play?’
+If you suspect they’re not, look for a site with a track record of honest games for players who don’t want to be cheated out of having some fun.
+Of course, this was never a problem for my dad – he was raking it in.

 - He is a pilot and flew until he was 80 years old.
 Whenever he got out of his plane after a flight, it was as if he became 18 years old again with his feet barely touching the ground.